Jigsaws64/Jigsaws64.github.io/_posts/2024-07-20-HTB-Shocker.md

 ![Curl Request](/assets/images/HTB%20-%20Shocker/Curl%20Request.png)

-I got stuck here, and apparently this directory is vulnerable to an exploit called [Shellshock](https://beaglesecurity.com/blog/vulnerability/shellshock-bash-bug.html#:~:text=Shellshock%2C%20also%20known%20as%20the,to%20a%20Bash%2Dbased%20application.).
-It's a vulnerability in old versions of Bash that lets attackers send HTTP requests that manipulate variables due to improper handling of environment variable function definitions
+I got stuck here, apparently this directory is vulnerable to an exploit called [Shellshock](https://beaglesecurity.com/blog/vulnerability/shellshock-bash-bug.html#:~:text=Shellshock%2C%20also%20known%20as%20the,to%20a%20Bash%2Dbased%20application.).
+It's a vulnerability in old versions of Bash that lets attackers send HTTP requests that manipulate variables due to the improper handling of environment variable function

-We can run a specific nmap scan against this to test if the target is vulnerable
+We can run a specific nmap scan against this to ascertain if the target is vulnerable

 ```bash
 nmap -sV -p80 --script http-shellshock --script-args uri=/cgi-bin/user.sh,cmd=ls 10.10.10.56
 ```

 ![Shocker Nmap](/assets/images/HTB%20-%20Shocker/Shocker%20nmap.png)

 Our nmap scans confirms the target is vulernable to [CVE-2014-6271](https://nvd.nist.gov/vuln/detail/cve-2014-6271) I.E Shellshock

-## Exploiting without Metasploit
+### Exploiting without Metasploit ?

-There's a metasploit module that gets us user level access with the click of a button, but let's try exploiting manually first
+There's a metasploit module that gets us user level access with the click of a button, but let's try exploiting manually for this box

 We will use the following curl to make a malicious HTTP request with a specially crafted User-Agent header